 After a year of building and giving back, Irungu recently received what she calls “the best birthday gift ever”: in partnership with NikonUSA, Black Women Photographers has announced a $40,000 grant fund, available to community members, plus the equivalent of $10,000 in cameras and lenses.
 “There will be 13 grants and three camera kit giveaways,” she explains.
 Grant recipients will be selected by the model-turned-celebrity photographer Jessy J; Danese Kenon, who is the Director of Photography at The Philadelphia Inquirer; and the portrait photographer and Nikon Ambassador Audrey Woulard.

 “This is a dream that I thought would take several years to actualize,” Irungu tells us.
 “To celebrate the first anniversary of the launch with this grant fund is nothing short of remarkable.
 I am so honored that Nikon believes in the work that I am doing and in this community.”
-Applications open this month.
+The deadline for applications is November 4th.
 Stay tuned on Instagram at @blackwomenphotographers.

 All photos by BWP community members.